anaclaudialemos/anaclaudialemos/README.md

 ### Hi there 👋,

-I'm Ana Cláudia, or just Ana :)
+I'm Ana Claudia, or just Ana :)

 I have a degree in Electrical Engineering and in the end of 2021 I discovered a new passion, finding insights and solving problems through data.
 Since then, I have dedicated myself to learning Data Science. :woman_technologist: